AbdelhamidQ/AbdelhamidQ/README.md

 ## About me

 I am a Computer Science student at the **German Jordanian University**, currently spending an exchange semester at **Fulda University of Applied Sciences** in Germany.
+I enjoy turning complex ideas into reliable, useful products - from full-stack platforms and automated document workflows to retrieval-augmented AI systems.

 - 🎓 Studying Computer Science with a focus on AI, cloud computing, distributed systems, and web technologies
 - 💻 Experienced in building and deploying full-stack applications with **Next.js, React, TypeScript, Node.js, and Python**
+- 🤖 Team lead for **ChatGJU**, a RAG chatbot built on approximately 1,000 indexed university pages and documents
 - 🌍 Based in **Fulda, Germany**
 - 🗣️ Arabic (native), English (C2), German (B1)

-## 🔎 Internship search

-I am looking for a **5-6 month software engineering internship in Germany**, available from **September 2026**, to complete my bachelor's studies.

-I am especially interested in **full-stack development, backend engineering, AI-powered applications, and cloud-based systems**.
-I bring hands-on production experience, a strong sense of ownership, and experience collaborating across technical and operational responsibilities.

 ## 🧰 Tech stack